 After about a five hour drive from Johannesburg, we made it to Madikwe Safari Lodge (very close to the border of Botswana).

-From the moment we entered Madikwe we were welcomed by hundreds of animals.
+This was the first stop for this trip and we were all eager to see animals…really any animals.
+From the moment that we entered the Madikwe Safari Lodge border we were welcomed by hundreds of animals.
 On just the drive up to camp, we saw right next to our vehicle: elephants, giraffes, impalas, zebras, wildebeests, and many many more.
 It was like a Disney movie where the animals heard our excited arrival and they came out of the happy bush, smiling and about to break out in a welcome song.
 Well, in my mind.
 Anyway, it was unusual and we ate it up.

 When we arrived at the lodge, we were given another celebratory welcome drink (I’m liking this tradition), and we were brought into the breathtaking common area of Madikwe’s Lelapa Lodge.